kristopolous/db.js/README.md

     var myDB = DB( DB.objectify(FlatData[0], FlatData.slice(1)) );

+It's worth noting that objectify **does not create** a database but simply returns an array of objects which can be inserted into a database.
+In [bracket](https://github.com/kristopolous/bracket) this distinction doesn't matter as much any more.

 <h3><a name=insert> insert( arguments | object | array ) </a> [ <a href=#toc-inserting>top</a> ] </h3>
 This is to insert data into the database.
 You can either insert data as a list of arguments, as an array, or as a single object.